mathieu-fournier/itwinjs-core/docs/ui/index.md

 ## AppUI

-AppUI is a library that provides a set of React components to build UI for iTwin.js applications.
+AppUI is a framework that provides a set of React components to build UI for iTwin.js applications.
 It organize the workflows in frontstages displaying a central content (typically the iTwin.js canvas) surrounded by tool settings, toolbars, status bar and widgets to have a uniform look and feel.

 Widgets can be docked, floated, resized, moved, etc. by the user at runtime allowing them to configure their UI to their liking.